-Dark chocolate is one of those foods that is part of my Paleo because I know it fits in with my context, and I try to stick to soy lecithin-free, very dark (85%+), high quality stuff when I can.
-I wanted to use dark chocolate in an ultra simple dessert and instead of opting for a mousse—which has eggs—I incorporated coconut milk and gelatin to firm up this pudding-esque treat.
-It’s not very sweet because I didn’t add anything extra besides what’s in the chocolate, and it’s very rich, so I served it in tiny espresso glasses for just a couple lush bites.
+I occasionally eat dark chocolate, and I try to stick to soy lecithin-free, very dark (85%+), high quality stuff when I can.
+I wanted to use dark chocolate in an ultra simple dessert and instead of opting for a mousse—which has eggs—I used gelatin to firm up this treat.
+Look for high quality gelatin.
+My favorites are this one and this one.

 - Pour into your desired glasses or cups and chill for at least 2 hours or until set.